leanstacks/spring-boot-fundamentals/README.md

 The branch named `controller-hierarchy` contains the source code illustrated in the episode [Creating Meaningful RESTful Web Service Controller Hierarchies with Spring Boot](https://youtu.be/Dg8hb0HPMWA?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### gradle

+The branch named `gradle` contains the source code illustrated in the episode [Using the Gradle Build System](https://youtu.be/wRHj2hUHQd0?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

 ## Languages